-Mogens Larsen is a Senior Director in IT, working out of our headquarters in Hedehusene, Denmark.
-He has been with DSV for more than 15 years, but started in a completely different part of the organization than where he works today:
+Mogens Larsen is a Senior Director in IT, working out of Headquarters in Hedehusene, Denmark.
+He has been with DSV for more than 15 years, but started in a completely different part of the organisation than where he works today:

 Although these roles are in very different parts of the business, the DSV culture is the same: